 Generally speaking, the weather is getting milder around the world.
 Either winter is turning into spring, or summer is turning into fall.
 Now is a great time to play Wizards Unite outside, preferably in parks with lots of open space.

 It’s easier for your Fortress group to spread out in an open space, as opposed to needing to bunch together at a mall or on a city sidewalk.
-Try to stay about 3 feet (1 meter) away from other players to minimize the spread of germs.
+Try to stay about 6 feet away from other players to minimize the spread of germs.
 Even if someone doesn’t have any symptoms, they could still be carrying a virus.

 Play Wizards Unite from your PARKED car